 Directions from Needles Visitor Center: Follow the main park road to Squaw Flat Campground.
 Bear right onto Elephant Hill access road and follow that 2 miles to the trailhead.
 Hike 1.5 miles from the trailhead to a trail junction.
 Turn right and beginning hiking westward from this junction.
 In .6 miles you'll reach Elephant Canyon and another trail junction.
 Turn left at this junction and begin following the Elephant Canyon/Druid Arch Trail southward.

 One of my favorite trails on earth.
+Start from Elephant Canyon parking lot.
+Get there early so you can park!
+This trail is around 11 miles round trip and the terrain is pretty rugged at times.
 You will feel it when you are done, but the variety of desert landscapes you experience are well worth the pain.
-The open panoramas of Chesler, the mushroom rock formations in Elephant Canyon, the dark narrow path within the joint trail, the ascent into Chesler and all those colorful needles against the bright blue sky make this trail a must see if you find yourself in the needles.
+The open panoramas of Chesler, the mushroom rock formations in Elephant Canyon, the dark narrow path within the joint trail, the ascent into Chesler and all those colorful needles against the bright blue sky make this trail a must see.

 Gorgeous!
 Amazing to be going in and out of the canyons.
 It's like nothing I've ever seen before.
 It's truly alien landscape.
 Be careful because it's easy to lose the cairns!
 Make sure you know where the next one is before you head off.